Dawesome101/reading-notes/class-02.md

-# Basics of HTML, CSS & JS
+# Basics of HTML, CSS and JS
 ## Index
 ##### [Introduction to HTML (Cont.)](#introduction-to-html-cont-1)
 ##### [Learn CSS](#learn-css-1)